alvarlagerlof/company-name-generator/README.md

 # Comany name generator
-Name genertor using Markov chains via the Foswig libraray
+Name generator using Markov chains via the Foswig library

 ## Running
 Edit the settings object in index.js, then do